 You need to register your boat (powered or unpowered) with the Environment Agency and display a valid boat registration if you keep or use your boat on any of the waterways we manage.

 You can find out how to register your boat for our different waterways using the links.

-Waterways we manage
+Waterways we manage for navigation

 - Non-tidal River Thames (Cricklade Bridge to Teddington)

 - River Medway between Allington Lock and the Leigh Barrier (Tonbridge)

 - Bedford Ouse below Kempston

 - Ely Ouse including the Forty Foot River below Horseway Lock, Old West River, Old Bedford River and New Bedford River (also known as Hundred Foot River/Drain or Relief Channel)